-On Monday 11th November we paid our respects to those brave soldiers with a service including two minutes of silence, readings, prayers, poems, the national anthem and a rendition of Jerusalem, sung by one of the children.
+On Wednesday 11th November we paid our respects to those brave soldiers with a service including two minutes of silence, readings, prayers, poems, the National Anthem and a rendition of Jerusalem, sung by one of the children.

-Many thanks go to all those parents, grandparents, parishioners and visitors who gathered to join the Abbey Catholic Primary School in our Remembrance Day service.
+Many thanks go to all family and friends of the Abbey who gathered, virtually, to join the Abbey Catholic Primary School in our Remembrance Day service.

 101 years ago, John Maxwell Edmonds wrote in Remembrance of the soldiers who died on the Eastern front: When you go home, tell them of us and say, 'For your tomorrow, we gave our today.'

 Also see: A video of our Remembrance Day Service